natekrth/cypress-demo/README.md

     Given open todo page
     Then verify to do title page "To-Do List"
 ```
-- Scenario: Describe
+- Scenario: it
-- Given: it
+- Given:

 So, we will get
 ```